RoSh-23/Student-Project-Handling---Status-System/README.md

 # Student-Project-Handling---Status-System
+:triangular_flag_on_post: Note: This is just a practice project which was not deployed.
+The major objective was to just practice my HTML, CSS, JS, Python, SQL and Database Design skills.
 + Project to **digitize and automate** the entire process of student project handling at an educational institute.
 + A web application, created using **Python, Flask, SQL, PostgreSQL, HTML, CSS & JavaScript**.
 + Two sets of users namely **Teams** and **Guides**